AionNext/BizDev/README.md

 ## Instruction set

-This manual is targeted at designers and developers who perform system design and development using GridDB Community Edition.
+This manual is targeted at <b>designers</b> and developers who perform system design and development using GridDB Community Edition.

 #### :warning: Note